GabeDuarteM/dotfiles/.config/ags/README.md

 # Starter Config

-if suggestions don't work, first make sure you have TypeScript LSP working in your editor
+If suggestions don't work, first make sure you have TypeScript LSP working in your editor

-if you do not want typechecking only suggestions
+If you do not want typechecking only suggestions

 ```json
 // tsconfig.json
 "checkJs": false
 ```

-types are symlinked to:
+Types are symlinked to:
 /usr/share/com.github.Aylur.ags/types